novoda/aosp.changelog.to/README.md

 #### Changelog publication
 Every time a new changelog is generated, it is published in the `gh-pages` branch of the current repo.
+This requires the `gh-pages` branch to exist in the current repo.

 The `gh-pages` branch is cloned in a subdirectory of the generator repo, the changelog is copied from the AOSP_DIRECTORY, committed and pushed, using the script
 ```